how2flatfile/create-field-dynamically-with-values/README.md

 - On line 8, replace existing link inside `webhookReceiver` with your unique URL
   - Go to https://webhook.site/ , and copy `Your unique URL` from there

-- Open the terminal, and run the command `npm install`
+- Open the terminal, and run `npm install`

 - Run `npm outdated`.
-If any Flatfile-related packages are not on the latest, update them to the latest
+If any Flatfile packages are not on the latest, update them to the latest
   - If you do update to the latest, run `npm outdated` again to ensure that update completed

 - Run `npx flatfile@latest deploy`.
 For authentication, I prefer to select `API Key`